N S E W

 The Environment

-A 45-foot sailing yacht in the Mediterranean.
-Six participants.
+A 51-foot sailing yacht in the Mediterranean.
+Up to 5 participants.
 No hotel rooms to hide in.
 No lobby to drift away to.
-Five days of complete immersion in the most honest leadership environment on earth.
+Five days of complete immersion in one of the most honest leadership environments on earth.

 N